OSGeo/gdal/gdal/doc/source/drivers/vector/netcdf.rst

 given layer, when defined as children of a <Layer> node.

 The filename is specified with the CONFIG_FILE dataset creation option.
-Alternatively, the content of the file can be specifid inline as the value of the option (it must then begin strictly with the "<Configuration" characters)
+Alternatively, the content of the file can be specified inline as the value of the option (it must then begin strictly with the "<Configuration" characters)